US: 'Many killed' in El Paso mall shooting | DW | 03.08.2019

-More than a dozen people have been killed in a shooting at a shopping center in the city of El Paso, Texas.
+At least 20 people have been killed and more than two dozen injured in a shooting at a shopping center in the city of El Paso, Texas.
 Police say they have arrested a male suspect in his 20s.

-Multiple people were killed on Saturday afternoon during a shooting at a Walmart shopping center in El Paso, Texas.
-Law enforcement officials told The Associated Press that at least 15 people had died.
+Texas Governor Greg Abbott said Saturday that 20 people had been killed and 26 wounded in a shooting at a shopping center in El Paso.

-In an interview with broadcaster CBS, Texas Attorney General Ken Paxton put the number of people killed at "between probably 15 or 20."

-An El Paso police spokesperson told reporters that a white male suspect in his 20s was currently in custody.
+Earlier, a spokesperson for the El Paso police told reporters that a white male suspect in his 20s was currently in custody.
 There were initial reports that the gunman had used a rifle.

-"We can confirm there were multiple victims, I can't confirm the numbers," said spokesperson Robert Gomez.
-He told reporters that authorities had ruled out the possibility of multiple shooters.
+Police spokesperson Robert Gomez said authorities had ruled out the possibility of multiple shooters.

-Hospitals said they were treating 22 victims from the shooting, not including one individual who had died during treatment.

-Police said most of the victims were shot at a Walmart near the Cielo Vista Mall.
-Gomez said the Walmart was "at capacity" with between 1,000 to 3,000 shoppers at the time of the shooting.
+Most of the victims were shot at a Walmart near the Cielo Vista Mall, according to police.
+Gomez said the Walmart was "at capacity" with between 1,000 to 3,000 shoppers at the time of the shooting on Saturday afternoon.

 'Heinous and senseless act'